kubermatic/docs/content/kubermatic/v2.20/tutorials_howtos/external_clusters/gke/_index.en.md

 ## Add GKE Cluster

-You can add an existing Kubernetes cluster and then manage it using KKP.
+You can add an existing Azure Kubernetes Service cluster and then manage it using KKP.
 From the Clusters page, click `External Clusters`.
 Click the `Add External Cluster` button and Pick `Google Kubernetes Engine` provider.

 ![Add External Cluster](/img/kubermatic/v2.20/tutorials/external_clusters/add_external_cluster.png "Add External Cluster")